ALMOND SESAME & ANISE SWEET TREAT (SELLOU)

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Almond Sesame & Anise Sweet Treat (Sellou) is a good fit for you.
+You'll learn your body type, and whether Almond Sesame & Anise Sweet Treat (Sellou) is a good fit for your body type.
 Time to complete: approximately 1 minute.

 Aggravating these characteristics weakens your body and causes imbalance.